CATHEDRAL QUEST

 Salzburg

-We checked out of our apartment in Vienna at 8:30 A.M. and took the taxi back to our favorite train station.
-The train left at 10:15 for Salzburg.
-There weren’t many people in our car.
 It was a fast train, traveling sometime at 135 mph.
 (On map Vienna F , Salzburg G) We arrived in Salzburg at 1:00 P.M., found a Burger King in the train station.
 In all the cities we have found many, many McDonald’s and Burger Kings.
 They are all large and well decorated.
 McDonalds always has a special section called McCafe, and they sell delicious looking pastries and gourmet coffee.

 We took a taxi to our hotel – the Sacher Hotel.
 It is a luxury hotel right on the river looking towards the old town.
-Our room is nice size but quite a come down over the amount of space that we had in our apartments which were all a lot less expensive.
+Our room is nice size but a come down over the amount of space that we had in our apartments which were all a lot less expensive.
 We could have put five of these rooms in our apartment in the Prague Palace.

 We walked across the bridge to the old town and visited three old churches.